Welcome to today's edition of the Rush 24-7 podcast.

 And it's really incredible.

-There is not a let up in the intensity of the news.
+There is not a let-up in the intensity of the news.

-Not just a crumbling culture, and not just a crumbling society, but a crumbling civilization.
+Not just a crumbling culture and not just a crumbling society, but a crumbling civilization.

 I could.

-Most people cannot read other people's work uh for any length of time and keep anybody interested that delves into monotone and people just lose interest.
+Most people cannot read other people's work for any length of time and keep anybody interested that delves into monotone and people just lose interest.

-This might even be worth it to trial, but I'm not going to, but the the her basic thrust is that our civilization is literally being torn apart by a series of lies.
+But her basic thrust is that our civilization is literally being torn apart by a series of lies.

-And the biggest lie that is being promulgated, amplified, and serviced by the media, by the Democrat Party, and by special interest groups, is this idea that the police exist to shoot black men.
+And the biggest lie that is being promulgated, amplified, and serviced by the media, by the Democrat Party, and by special interest groups is this idea that the police exist to shoot black men.

 That that is the purpose of police departments is to shoot black men.

-That and that lie is getting people killed.
+And that lie is getting people killed.

 And it is a lie.

-It's rare and it's white made, but they immediately, when I say they, I'm talking about the leftists, began to immediately cast that story as common every day.
+It's rare and it's white made, but they immediately, when I say they, I'm talking about the leftists, began to immediately cast that story as common every day when anybody countered when, no, no, no, no, the black murder rate in America is what it is because of black on black crime.

 You say that and you got pilloried.